Mohomi21/MAST_POE_FINAL/README.md

-# A Taste With Chef Christoffel (Expo React Native)
+# A Taste With Chef Christoffel

 Short description
 - Mobile app (Expo + React Native + TypeScript) for managing a restaurant menu.
 Provides a home view with statistics, a form to add menu items, and a management screen to edit/delete items.
 Uses an in-memory global menu store.